 This group contains non-official plugins which are not part of the core logic of KOReader.

-You can access them from this page: https://github.com/koreader/contrib They can be installed by downloading the plugin’s directory from the page above and copying it under koreader/plugins folder on your device.
-But still check the plugin’s page for other possible instructions.
+You can access them from this page.
+Generally they are installed by downloading the plugin’s directory from the page above and copying it under koreader/plugins folder on your device.
+But please check the plugin’s page for other possible instructions.

 These are plugins that are developed independently from the KOReader team.

-Also you can click this link to open a search page on Github to discover more KOReader plugin projects: https://github.com/search?q=koplugin&type=repositories
+Also you can click this link to open a search page on Github to discover more KOReader plugin projects.

 Auto frontlight - Automatically toggles the frontlight according to ambient light level (Only available on Kindle Voyage and Oasis)